“How much jail time will I get for violation of probation?”

-When you’re accused of a violation of probation it can be frustrating and confusing.
-Often, you can feel like the courts, the judge and the probation officer are against you.
-When you’re on track, judicial staff is in your corner, but when it is presumed that you have violated, it feels like everyone has turned against you.
-In other words, you feel quite alone, and your explanations are falling on deaf ears.
-That is when you are most concerned about what is the jail time for violation of probation.
+When you’re accused of a violation of probation, it can be frustrating and confusing.
+Often, you can feel like the courts, the judge, and the probation officer are against you.
+The court staff is in your corner when you’re on track, but if they accuse you of violating probation, then it feels like everyone has turned against you.
+In other words, you feel entirely alone, and your explanations are falling on deaf ears.
+That is when you are most concerned about possible jail time for violation of probation.

 How to Assess How Much Jail Time You Will Get for Violation of Probation

-There is no easy answer and there is no cookie cutter sentence in the law for violations of probation.
-The rule of thumb is that it is up to the judge’s discretion on how to penalize a probationer that is found to be in noncompliance.
+There is no easy answer, and there is no cookie-cutter sentence in the law for violations of probation.
+The rule of thumb is that it is up to the judge’s discretion to penalize a probationer who was in noncompliance.
 The focus should be on how to avoid jail altogether.
 A knowledgeable and tenacious criminal defense attorney will immediately start crafting a strategy to put you in the best possible position.
-For starters, your attorney will be your number one advocate and make sure that your side of the story will be heard.
+For starters, your attorney will be your number one advocate and make sure the judge hears your side of the story.